systematic-magic/aop/vocabulary and supplementary procedures.rst

 .. _figure_pannel:

 Figure pannel
 	Figures can contain several "embedded" images, each of which contains its own identifier - a letter.
-Those "embedded" images are called figure pannels.
+Those "embedded" images are called figure panels.

 	| `Example:`